 - USMLE/COMPLEX scores

 - Completion of ACGME Neurological Surgery Residency

 Endoscopic and Open Skull Base Surgery

-The endoscopic skull base fellowship is primarily focused on endoscopic and open skull base work surgery.
+The skull base fellowship is primarily focused on endoscopic and open skull base work surgery.
 Paul Gardner, MD, Cranial Base Surgery Center co-director, and Georgios Zenonos, MD—associate director for the center—perform approximately 30-50 cases a month.
 About half of these cases are endoscopic endonasal surgeries and are performed in conjunction with their otolaryngology colleagues, Carl Snyderman, MD—who is co-director of the center—and Eric Wang, MD, director of education for the center.
-The remaining cases are various open skull base cases, including lateral skull base approaches with neurotology, vascular, and brain tumor procedures and some general cranial surgery.
+The remaining cases are various open skull base cases, including lateral skull base approaches with neurotology, vascular, and brain tumor procedures, minimally invasive transorbital approaches and some general cranial surgery.